vtexdocs/help-center-content/docs/tutorials/en/how-to-use-the-page-title-control.md

 ---
-title: How to use the page title control
+title: 'How to use the page title control'
 id: 6bOB5ZtqesCKCEkYUUsIC8
 status: DRAFT
 createdAt: 2019-01-24T20:45:38.000Z